Evangelical Alliance

-The Evangelical Alliance (EA) is a UK organisation of evangelical Christians, organisations, and churches, which is itself a member of the World Evangelical Alliance.
+The Evangelical Alliance (EA) is a national evangelical alliance in the United Kingdom, member of the World Evangelical Alliance.
 Founded in 1846, the Evangelical Alliance aims to promote evangelical Christian beliefs and advocate for evangelical Christians in politics and society.
 The Evangelical Alliance is based in London, with offices in Cardiff, Glasgow, Belfast and Stockport.

 History

-The Evangelical Alliance was founded in 1846 by Ridley Haim Herschell, Edward Steane, John Henderson and Sir Culling Eardley.
+The Evangelical Alliance was founded on 19 August 1846 by Ridley Haim Herschell, Edward Steane, John Henderson and Sir Culling Eardley.
+The organisation was founded during a meeting of approximately 800 evangelical leaders in London.
+The purpose of the newly established Evangelical Alliance was to promote unity among evangelicals.

 Eardley became the organisation's first chairperson, leading the Alliance in its various campaigns for religious freedom; in 1852, Eardley campaigned on behalf of the Tuscan prisoners of conscience Francesco Madiai and Rosa Madiai, who had been imprisoned for their Protestant faith.